Selective and Screened Majors

 - Structural Engineering (effective Summer 2025)

-- NanoEngineering (to be effective Winter 2026)
+- NanoEngineering (effective Winter 2026)

 For more information about screened majors, see the screened majors page.